 Transfers are available from Myoko Kogen for those wanting to take a day trip or partaking in a multi-resort ski holiday.
 Private transfers are also available from Tokyo Narita and Haneda Airports via Chuo Taxi.

-Like many of the Nagano resorts in Honshu, the majority of snow falls between mid-December and mid-February, with plenty of powder days throughout January.
+Like many of the Nagano resorts in Honshu, the majority of snow falls between late-December and mid-February, with plenty of powder days throughout January.
 Heading towards the end of Feb and start of March, expect more bluebird days and Spring-like conditions.
 January is the coldest month, and brings stormy and blizzard-like days, however, this also brings the mammoth snowfall consistent with the regions proximity to the Sea of Japan (15 metres a season!).

 |Base Elevation||1079ft / 329m||Gondolas||1||Beginner||25%|